markwin89/stock-analysis/README.md

 ## Overview

 ### Purpose
-Analyzing the return percentage and the daily volume of the stock tickers under the 2 year parameters.
+**Analyzing the return percentage and the daily volume of the stock tickers under the 2 year parameters. **
----

 ## Results
 ### 2017
 2017 had great returns with the exception of TERP.
 The refactored code ran for 0.1015625 seconds to execute.